gnuradio/pybombs/README.md

 Typically, it is called .pybombs/ and is a subdirectory of the prefix.
 So, if your prefix is `~/src/prefix`, there will be a directory called `~/src/prefix/.pybombs/` containing special files.
-The two most important files are the inventory file (inventory.dat) and the prefix-local configuration file (config.yml), but it can also contain recipe files that are specific to this prefix.
+The two most important files are the inventory file (inventory.yml) and the prefix-local configuration file (config.yml), but it can also contain recipe files that are specific to this prefix.